 1. Dehydrated Discs

-Spinal discs act as a cushion or soft support in between the vertebrae of the spine.
-As you grow older to about 40 years, the discs start to shrink and dry out, which reduces the support and the bones between the vertebrae tend to rub off with each other.
+Spinal discs act as a cushion or soft support between the spine's vertebrae.
+As you grow to about 40 years old, the discs start to shrink and dry out, reducing the support, and the bones between the vertebrae tend to rub off each other.

-This entire process loosens the spine support thereby giving rise to pain usually known as “spondylitis.”
-Patients who suffer through spondylitis experience extreme difficulties in rotating their neck properly.
-Some people also experience nausea and dizziness when they move their head too much.
+This entire process loosens the spine support, thereby giving rise to pain usually known as “spondylitis.”
+Patients who suffer from spondylitis experience extreme difficulties rotating their necks correctly.
+Some people also experience nausea and dizziness when they move their heads too much.

 2. Herniated Discs

-The wear tear can occur on the outside of the spinal discs too, which can let the soft interior of a disc squeeze out through these cracks.
-Moreover it presses against the spinal cord and nerves which can cause extreme pain and discomfort, especially if you are a back sleeper.
+Wear and tear can also occur outside spinal discs, letting the soft interior squeeze through these cracks.
+Moreover, these cracks press against the spinal cord and nerves, which can cause extreme pain and discomfort, especially if you are a back sleeper.

 3. Ligament Stiffness

-Ligaments are much like wires made of tissue that link or connect the bones with each other.
-Spinal ligaments can become stiff with age which makes the movement of the neck quite difficult.
-Not just this, stiff ligaments can also give rise to chronic neck and spinal ache.
+Ligaments are much like wires made of tissue that link or connect the bones.
+Spinal ligaments can become stiff with age, making neck movement quite tricky.
+Not just this, stiff ligaments can also give rise to chronic neck and spinal aches.
 Joint pain is quite common due to ligament stiffness.
-Muscle stiffness is the sensation of tight, cramped or painful muscles.
+Muscle stiffness is the sensation of tight, cramped, or painful muscles.

 4. Bone Spurs

-Smooth, bony growths, called osteophytes, are seen frequently in close proximity to joints.
-In people suffering from arthritis or joint injury, they gradually manifest.
-Bone spurs frequently occur on the hands, feet, knees, and spine.
+Smooth, bony growths called osteophytes are frequently seen near joints.
+They gradually manifest in people who have arthritis or joint injury.
+Bone spurs often occur on the hands, feet, knees, and spine.

 Other Causes